What is the Reserve Ratio?

 The reserve ratio is the percentage of deposits that the Federal Reserve requires a bank to keep on hand at a Federal Reserve Bank.

 For example, let's assume that Bank XYZ has $400 million in deposits.
-If the Federal Reserve's reserve ratio requirement is 10%, Bank XYZ must keep at least $40 million in an account at a and may not use that cash for lending or any other purpose.
+If the Federal Reserve's reserve ratio requirement is 10%, Bank XYZ must keep at least $40 million in an account at a cash for lending or any other purpose.

-Reserve ratios are set by the Federal Reserve.
-The Federal Reserve is the central bank of the United States.
-It is a bank for banks.
+Reserve ratios are set by the Federal Reserve, the central bank of the U.S. It is a bank for banks.
 Its several branches around the U.S. hold deposits for and lend to banks.
 As a means of ensuring the safety of the nation's financial institutions, the Federal Reserve sets reserve ratios so that banks always have some on hand to prevent a run (a mass withdrawal of deposits so large that the bank actually runs out of cash, panicking the rest of the depositors).
 If a bank is unable to meet its reserve ratio, it can borrow from the Federal Reserve to meet the requirement.

 If the Federal Reserve increases the reserve ratio (which leaves less of a bank's deposits available for lending), the reverse happens and the Federal Reserve can slow down the .